andrewmoles2/rTrainIntroduction/r-data-wrangling-2/r_data_wrangling_2_solutions.md

 We will be using data from the pokemon games, making some subsets from that data.
 If you are curious about the data, have a look at the source here: <https://pokemondb.net/pokedex/all>.

 1)  Make sure you have the following packages loaded: dplyr, readr, janitor
-2)  Load in the pokemon data using the following link: "https://raw.githubusercontent.com/andrewmoles2/rTrainIntroduction/master/Workshop7/data/pokemon.csv".
+2)  Load in the pokemon data using the following link: "https://raw.githubusercontent.com/andrewmoles2/webScraping/main/R/data/pokemon.csv".
 Call your data `pokemon`
 3)  Clean up the column names using janitor.
 Try and use pipes like we did in the examples earlier in the workshop
 4)  Using mutate, change all data that is a character in `pokemon` to a factor
 5)  In the same mutate, add columns for speed_rank and hp_rank.
 Use the `min_rank()` function on speed and hp to calculate the rankings
 6)  Pipe to a filter function.
-Keep only data that has been defined as not legendary (*legendary = FALSE*) and is less than or equal to generation 4.
-You should end up with the legendary column all being false and generations being 1-4
+Keep only data that has been defined as not legendary (*legendary = FALSE*) and is less than or equal to gen 4.
+You should end up with the legendary column all being false and gen being 1-4
 7)  Pipe to another filter function, subsetting total to be greater than or equal to 500
 8)  Assign the result of this subset to `pokemon_500`
 9)  Make four different subsets called: slow, fast, high_hp, and low_hp.
 Pipe your `pokemon_500` data to slice_max or slice_min functions to find the top 10 fastest/slowest pokemon, and the top 10 highest/lowest hp pokemon.
 For example, `slow <- pokemon_500 %>% slice_min(speed_rank, n = 10)`